 - Students will receive their specific check in time from the 5 defined move in periods from 8:00am to 3:30pm, information, and tips for moving in via email by the end of July if their housing application has been processed.

-- Move in time assignments will be created to minimize the impact on infrastructure bottlenecks such as elevators.
+- Assigned move-in times will be created to minimize the impact on infrastructure bottlenecks such as elevators.

 - Please check in at your assigned time to ensure you have enough time to get settled before new student orientation and moving in is a great experience for everyone.